-Periodically there has been raised concern about the file-sharing service Dropbox, with a report in October, 2014 that it had been hacked.
-Although 400 account passwords and user names were leaked by hackers, they appear to have been stolen from other services, not from Dropbox.
+Periodically there have been raised concerns about the file-sharing service Dropbox, with a report in October 2014 that it had been hacked.
+Although 400 account passwords and usernames were leaked by hackers, they appear to have been stolen from other services, not from Dropbox.
 The hackers then used this stolen information to try to access multiple sites across the internet, Dropbox being one of them.
 A stolen password was then used to access a Dropbox employee’s account where user email addresses only where listed.
-The thieves threatened to release files that they had supposedly obtained from Dropbox, but it remained unclear, if they actually had anything valid to release.
+The thieves threatened to release files that they had supposedly obtained from Dropbox, but it remained unclear if they actually had anything valid to release.
 Dropbox claims “[w]e have measures in place to detect suspicious login activity and we automatically reset passwords when it happens.”
 One of the most important things to take away from this is the necessity of using a strong password, such as a combination of numbers and letters or a passphrase.
-If you use Dropbox, we recommend changing your password and also take advantage of the two factor authentication process now offered.
+If you use Dropbox, we recommend changing your password and also take advantage of the two-factor authentication process now offered.